Composite vs Steel Safety Toes

 Steel Toe Boots offer reliable protection for the toes from falling objects and other hazards, such as slips, cuts, lacerations, burns, and punctures.
-Correctly built steel toe boots are compliant with ASTM F2413 Standard Specification for Performance Requirements for Protective Safety Top cap Footwear and may be marked (stamped, stitched, or with a pressure sensitive label) on the gusset, shaft, quarter lining or tongue.
-Compliance testing that these boots go through include conductive protection, metatarsal protection, static dissipative protection, and puncture protection may also be required.
+Correctly built steel toe boots are compliant with ASTM F2413 Standard Specification for Performance Requirements for Protective Safety Top cap Footwear and may be marked (stamped, stitched, or with a pressure sensitive label) on the gusset, shaft, quarter lining, or tongue.
+Compliance testing that these boots go through includes conductive protection, metatarsal protection, static dissipative protection, and puncture protection may also be required.

 However, some big drawbacks of steel toe boots are that they are: